Home AsiaOn the olive oil trail in Anatolia, Turkey

 Lujo Bodrum, the resort of excess

-Lujo is a luxury hotel located towards Bodrum (extreme Southwest of Anatolia) that offers a unique “art and joy” concept.
-Lujo offers its guests an atypical vacation experience, based on pleasure, creativity, and self-discovery.
+Lujo is a luxury hotel located near Bodrum (far southwest of Anatolia) that offers a unique “art and joy” concept.
+Lujo offers its guests an unconventional holiday experience, based on pleasure, creativity, and self-discovery.
 The resort has several à la carte restaurants, a spa, a private beach, and numerous fun and cultural activities.
-When entering the hotel, you are immediately struck by the vastness of the place as well as its refined decoration.
-Moreover, the panorama is breathtaking and you want to spend a quiet week there… However, I only took a quick tour of the place and only ate lunch at one of the restaurants.
+When you enter the hotel, you are immediately struck by the immensity of the place as well as its refined decoration.
+Moreover, the panorama is breathtaking and makes you want to spend a quiet week there… However, I only took a quick tour of the place and only had lunch at one of the restaurants.

 Lujo Bodrum